The Columbia Gorge and Mt. Hood Area Travel Guide

 Plan Your The Columbia Gorge and Mt.
 Hood Area Vacation

 Volcanoes, lava flows, Ice Age floodwaters, and glaciers were Nature's tools of choice when carving a breathtaking 80-mile landscape now called the Columbia River Gorge.
 Proof of human civilization here reaches back 31,000 years, and excavations near the Dalles have uncovered evidence that salmon fishing is a 10,000-year-old tradition in these parts.
 In 1805 Lewis and Clark discovered the Columbia River to be the only waterway that led to the Pacific.
 Their first expedition was a treacherous route through wild, plunging rapids, but their successful navigation set a new exodus in motion.

 The hospitality industry is first-rate around the gorge and Mt.
-Hood, and the region's accommodations run the gamut from luxury hotels and sophisticated...read more
+Hood, and the region's accommodations run the gamut from... read more

-A prominent locavore mentality pervades western Oregon generally, and low elevations around the gorge mean long growing seasons for dozens of local producers...read more
+A prominent locavore mentality pervades western Oregon generally, and low elevations around the gorge mean long growing... read more

 Things To Do in The Columbia Gorge and Mt.
 Hood Area

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

 GREAT AMERICAN VACATION

 Take our short photo quiz to reveal your ideal trip in the U.S.More